anuarsunkarovich-ai/DocumentGenerationAnek/README.md

 - `GET /api/v1/documents/jobs/{task_id}/preview?organization_id=...`: returns the preferred preview artifact plus a presigned URL

 The current implementation uses FastAPI background execution behind a service boundary, so it can be swapped for Celery later without changing the API contract.
 When the template version and normalized payload hash match a recent completed job, the backend reuses cached artifacts instead of regenerating the document.

+All template and document routes are protected by bearer auth.
+The backend now derives actor fields such as `requested_by_user_id` and `created_by_user_id` from the authenticated user instead of trusting client input.

 ## Multi-Tenancy